 Maryland Social Work Licensing Requirements

-Mid-Atlantic Maryland, one of the smallest yet most densely-populated states, has a diverse and thriving economy where residents enjoy one of the highest median household incomes in the country.
-Maryland’s economy makes it a desirable location to pursue a career in many sectors, including social work.
-If you’re interested in becoming a social worker in Maryland, you’ll need to meet the required educational and licensing requirements set by the state’s Board of Social Work Examiners (BSWE), as outlined below.
+Although Maryland is one of the smallest states by geographic area in the nation, it is home to over six million people and includes part of the Washington, DC metropolitan area.1 Maryland’s economy makes it a desirable location to pursue a career in many sectors, including social work.
+If you’re interested in becoming a social worker in Maryland, you’ll need to meet the required educational and licensing requirements set by the Maryland Board of Social Work Examiners, as described below.

 How to Become a Social Worker in Maryland

-Depending on your career goals as a social worker, there are two levels of education to choose from that determine which of the subsequent four levels of licensing you will be able to pursue.
-You are also free to pursue a PhD or doctorate, although these are not required for licensing.
+Depending on your career goals as a social worker, there are two levels of education, bachelor’s and master’s, to choose from that determine which of the subsequent four levels of licensing you will be able to pursue.
+You can also earn a doctoral degree in social work, although this is not required for licensure.
 Knowing your desired position, whether a generalist, advanced generalist, specialist, clinical social worker, researcher, or educator, will help you decide which educational path to follow.
-Whichever educational path you choose, licensing of some kind is required to practice within the state of Maryland, or to earn the title “social worker.”
+Whichever educational path you choose, licensure of some kind is required to practice within the state of Maryland and to use the title “social worker.”

 Bachelor of Social Work (BSW)